sc-voice/DEPRECATED-ebt-site/content/author/rename-website.md

 order: 1
 ---

-You EBT website is initially named `ebt-site`, which is the name used in the URL of your EBT website.
+Your EBT website is initially named `ebt-site`, which is the name used in the URL of your EBT website.
 In particular, for a Github user named "Sariputta", the URL of the EBT website would be